Proto:Gunstar Heroes (Genesis)

 - Music plays during game demos in the prototype.
 There's no music in the final demos.

-"OPTION MODE" was changed to "OPTIONS", and the color of highlighted option changed from cyan to yellow.
+"OPTION MODE" was changed to "OPTIONS", and the color of a highlighted option changed from cyan to yellow.
 Other text changes: The difficulty "MANIAX" is "EXPERT" in the final game, and "KEY CONFIG" was changed to "CONFIG."

 Speaking of which, the configuration screen is barren in the prototype.
 The game controls are completely locked.